kkv123/Ekart-Book-Store/README.md

 --header 'Authorization: Basic dGVzdDp0ZXN0' \
 --header 'Content-Type: application/json'

-

 🛠️ Notes
 - Replace <token> and <session_id> with actual values.
 - All endpoints are protected and require valid authentication.
-- Ensure the server is running locally (localhost:8080) or deployed (https://ekart-book-store.onrender.com).
+- The API is deployed at: https://ekart-book-store.onrender.com
 - Use Content-Type: application/json for all POST requests with a body.